HCMID/ms-hackathon-2021/docs/index.md

 ### Summary of our schedule

 - Friday afternoon, Apr.
-30:  drop-in to MID's regular Friday Zoom meeting for a tech checkup.
+30:  optionally drop in to MID's regular Friday Zoom meeting for a tech checkup.
 We can help you install or configure any software you need help with.
 - Saturday  morning, May 1: walk-through of our new editing system with interactive notebooks to validate your editing!
 - Saturday afternoon, May 1: you'll work with one or more current MID students to edit a selection from our manuscript.